Citi Balance Transfer Module Case Study

-The Fusion modular design system provided us with modular components that we could reuse to keep the design of each component of the application consistent.
-For the Balance Transfer Module I re-used buttons and navigation components, but I also designed new components to complete the design.
+The Fusion modular design system provided us with components that we could re-use to keep each look and feel and functionality consistent.
+I re-used buttons and navigation components for the Balance Transfer Module, but I also designed new components to complete the design.

-The challenge of redesigning the balance transfer module was was to make the experience as usable as possible while still conforming to the requirements of the existing back-end system that would support the feature.
+The challenge of redesigning the balance transfer module was to make the experience usable while still conforming to the requirements of the existing back-end system that would support the feature.
 The new module would need:

 - A remove payee option

 - Change offer flow